Joys of the Slow Cooker

 The long cook means all the full flavour is extracted from the vegetables, which is why seasoning is best adjusted at the end of the cooking time.

 I made this leek and potato soup in the slow cooker as someone requested a soup recipe for the slow cooker.
-However it has made me consider doing some more soups in the slow cooker – I will try some of my favourite soup recipes to see what difference it makes to the flavour and effort.
 Since I usually make soup for lunchtime, this will generally mean making the soup the day before and reheating – which is usually a good thing since the flavours are improved by being left for a day.

 Preparing the Leek And Potato Soup